Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 When we arrived back at camp, we were welcomed with a poppy cake bought by the lovely couple in the motorhome next to us, Fred and Rica.

-This amazing couple from Vienna set out on their electric bikes each day, went hiking and were full of the joie de vivre, even though they were 80 and 81 years old.
+This amazing couple from Vienna set out on their electric bikes each day, went hiking, and were full of the joie de vivre, even though they were 80 and 81.

-Health concerns kept them motorhoming in Austria, their home country, now, but had previously travelled far and wide in their motorhome.
-They were truly inspiring.
+Health concerns kept them motorhoming in Austria, their home country, but they had previously travelled far and wide in their motorhome.
+They were a truly inspiring couple.

-This is the perfect stop on your Austria road trip to cycle or take walks along the Danube Cycle Path (Donauradweg).
-Naturbadeteiche Hößgang is a beautiful small reserve on the cycle path where you can stop for a swim or just admire the scenery and enjoy the peace and quiet.
+This is the perfect stop on your Austria road trip to cycle or walk along the Danube Cycle Path (Donauradweg).
+Naturbadeteiche Hößgang is a beautiful small reserve on the cycle path where you can stop for a swim, admire the scenery, and enjoy the peace and quiet.

 The Danube cycle path is mainly flat, and we cycled for more than 25km alongside the beautiful, albeit khaki-coloured Danube River.